ErpNetDocs/tech/modules/crm/pos/fiscal-receipt-template.md

      "This is text"<br>
      "+++++++++++++more text"

-     And the length of each row depends on the cash register's capabilities.
+     And the length of each row depends on the cash register's capabilities. <br>

-6. When you're ready, click **Save and reload**.
+6. When you're ready building your fiscal receipt template, click **Save and reload**.

    ![Pictures](pictures/templatereadysaved.png)